RESTyard/RESTyard/README.md

 ```

 ## Recommendations for route design
-The extensions were build with some idears about how routes should be build in mind.
-The Extensions do not enforce this design but it is useful to know the basic idears.
+The extensions were build with some ideas about how routes should be build in mind.
+The Extensions do not enforce this design but it is useful to know the basic ideas.

-- The api is entered by a root document which leads to all or some of the other `HypermediaObject`'s (see `HypermediaEntryPoint` in CarShack)
+- The API is entered by a root document which leads to all or some of the other `HypermediaObject`'s (see `HypermediaEntryPoint` in CarShack)
 Examples
 ```
 http://localhost:5000/entrypoint